Quite simply, breastfeeding is the healthiest option for you and your baby.

 The first regional public information campaign on breastfeeding was launched in 2004 by the Health Promotion Agency [whose responsibilities have new transferred to the Public Health Agency (PHA)].
 This campaign aims to raise public awareness about the health benefits of breastfeeding, and to encourage the general public to be supportive to mums who want to breastfeed their babies.

 Research has shown that while some people in Northern Ireland know about the health benefits of breastfeeding, there is still only a vague awareness among the public, including young mums-to-be, about how good this type of feeding is for both mum and baby.
-The ongoing campaign includes television, radio and bus advertising as well as posters.
-You can view the television advertisement on the right by choosing your bandwidth option.

 In this website, babies are referred to as 'he'.